 GKLeaderboard object, configures its search properties, and then calls the object’s

 load method.
 GameKit retrieves the score data from Game Center and calls your completion handler.

 The search properties are used to filter the score data returned to your game:

-categoryproperty allows you to choose which leaderboard on iTunes Connect is searched.
+categoryproperty allows you to choose which leaderboard in App Store Connect is searched.

 playerproperty allows you to restrict the search to a local player’s friends.
 Optionally, you can also explicitly initialize a leaderboard object to search for scores for a specific group of players.

 timeproperty allows you to filter based on when the score was earned.